 Israel's direct application of sovereignty in occupied Jerusalem violates the prohibition of acquisition of territory by force.
-Security Council resolution 478 (1980) reaffirmed that "the acquisition of territory by use of force is inadmissible", and determined that all "legislative and administrative measures and actions taken by Israel, the occupying Power, which have altered or purport to alter, the character and status of the Holy City of Jerusalem and in particular the to rescind all measures taken, as well as to refrain from taking further measures, to alter the status of Jerusalem.
-Thus, it would appear that the United Nations since 1947 has maintained the principle that the legal status of Jerusalem is that of a corpus separatum under an international regime."
+Security Council resolution 478 (1980) reaffirmed that "the acquisition of territory by use of force is inadmissible", and determined that all "legislative and administrative measures and actions taken by Israel, the occupying Power, which have altered or purport to alter, the character and status of the Holy City of Jerusalem and in particular the recent 'Basic Law' on Jerusalem, are null and void and must be rescinded forthwith".
+383 In 2017, the relocation of the United States embassy to Jerusalem was similarly countered with a condemnatory General Assembly resolution, calling on "all States to refrain from the establishment of diplomatic missions in the Holy City of Jerusalem, pursuant to Council resolution 478 (1980)".
+384